 GARNET (SPESSARTITE)

 Fine stones in from 1 to 3 ct in Fanta Orange or Papaya Orange ideals range from $90 - $150.
 Previously a less-known gemstone, Spessartite is gaining market popularity because of its summer fruit punch hue and fantastic sparkle.
 Consumers commonly know it by its similarly delectable trade name, "Mandarin Garnet".
+TANZANITE

 Stuart Robertson of The Guide doesn't anticipate any immediate price increases for Tanzanite.
 It will take some time before new goods enter the market.
 Although tanzanite prices have fluctuated during the past several years, they remain below their highs posted in the 1970's and 1980's.
 The current plans to reorganize the distribution channels will eventually lead to higher prices in the finer-quality materials and may lead to a price reduction for commercial quality stones.